Enhancing Your Vision

 Here’s what to look for:

 Preferably, your surgeon should be a cornea specialist.
 Cataract surgery is performed on the lens, but the cornea is the structure we must pass through.
 A cornea-trained surgeon is best equipped to ensure safety and optimal healing.
-Make sure the surgeon is well experienced with Pemium lens surgeries and with Laser cataract surgery if that is what you need.
-Experience surgeons often perform at least 60% of their cases with Premium lenses.
+Make sure the surgeon is well experienced with premium lens surgeries and with laser cataract surgery if that is what you need.
+Experienced surgeons often perform at least 60% of their cases with premium lenses.

 Many budget-focused clinics in NYC offer only basic monofocal lenses or have limited premium options.
 If you want access to toric, multifocal, or EDOF lenses, confirm this upfront.